-2023 Director Compensation
+2024 Director Compensation

 The director compensation program previously established varying compensation for each director based on an annual retainer plus additional premiums for participation on committees.
-In 2023, the Compensation Committee reviewed director compensation and determined that it was appropriate to maintain an equivalent compensation for all Board members given the combined efforts on varying committees and all board activities with a higher retainer payable to the Chairman.
-Following a review of director compensation for the Compensation Peer Group (as defined in the section entitled "Compensation Peer Group" in "Executive Compensation Discussion and Analysis"), the following compensation to directors was approved for 2023.
+In 2023 and 2024, the Compensation Committee determined that it was appropriate to maintain an equivalent compensation for all Board members given the combined efforts on varying committees and all board activities with a higher retainer payable to the Chairman.
+Following a review of director compensation for the Compensation Peer Group (as defined in the section entitled "Compensation Peer Group" in "Executive Compensation Discussion and Analysis"), the following compensation to directors was approved for 2024.

-2023
+2024

 (\$)

 Annual Board Retainer (cash)

-Member 50,000
+Member 55,000

-Chair 65,000
+Chair 71,500

 Target annual long-term incentive grant (DSUs & Options)

 Board Chair 80,000

 Board member 65,000